Welcome to the Count's Path

 Adam Gottlob Moltke was a German-Danish count and one of the richest and most powerful men of his time.
 When he bought Dronninglund Castle in 1754, he hired the well-known architect and landed proprietor Laurids de Thurah to manage the extensive renovation of the castle.
 Adam G. Moltke was also the man behind the beaufitul castle garden.

 During his two marriages, count Moltke got no less than 22 children, which made the family Moltke great and influential in Denmark.

-Dronninglund Castle: From nunnery to modern hotel and conference centre
+Dronninglund Castle: From nunnery to modern castle commune and office spaces